zranger1/Flamecaster/README.md

 each frame.

 ##### *Web UI (There's a Web UI!)*
-You can view and configure Flamecaster from your tablet, phone, etc.  It still has a few features to be added though.
-For one thing, it doesn't help you with Art-Net universe and channel numbering yet, so you will have to do a little arithmetic to get set up correctly.
-(From the "Pixelblazes" panel, double click on a Pixelblaze, or select it and press the "Art-Net" button to see the Art-Net universe and channel settings.
+You can view and configure Flamecaster from your tablet, phone, etc.  All the basics are working, and refinements are in progress.

 ##### *Documentation*
 There will be actual documentation someday.
 I promise.
 If you're familiar with Pixelblaze and Art-Net, it's mostly